 Israel.
 America's most important bilateral relationship in the Middle East is with Israel.
 Both countries are democracies, value free-market economies, and believe in human rights at a time when many Middle Eastern countries reject those values.
-With support from the United States, Israel has developed one of the world's most sophisticated air and missile defense networks.25 No significant progress on peace negotiations with the Palestinians or on stabilizing Israel's volatile neighborhood is possible without a strong and effective Israeli-American partnership.
+With support from the United States, Israel has developed one of the world's most sophisticated air and missile defense networks.
+No significant progress on peace negotiations with the Palestinians or on stabilizing Israel's volatile neighborhood is possible without a strong and effective Israeli-American partnership.

 After years of strained relations during the Obama Administration, ties between the U.S. and Israel improved significantly during the first two years of the Trump Administration.
-In May 2018, the U.S. moved its embassy from Tel Aviv to a location in western Jerusalem.26
+In May 2018, the U.S. moved its embassy from Tel Aviv to a location in western Jerusalem.
+On January 28, 2020, President Trump unveiled his Israeli-Palestinian peace proposal.
+The plan accords a high priority to Israeli security needs, recognizes Israel's vital interest in retaining control of the border with Jordan, and clears the way for U.S. recognition of Israeli sovereignty over many settlements and Jewish holy sites in the disputed territory of the West Bank.